QuartetBaguette/QuartetBaguette/README.md

 ## About Me
 IT Infrastructure student passionate about self hosting, networking and IT infrasctructures.
 Learning something new every day.
+Currently studying for my bachelors degree at Saxion University of Applied Sciences🎓

 ## 🔧 Skills & Learning
 ```